-showconsolepath Displays the information of the domain console that is currently connected to the physical partition showdate Displays the date and time of the XSCF clock.

-(PPAR).

-showdateoffset Displays the difference between the system time and the time of each physical partition (PPAR). showdomainconfig Displays the configuration information of the logical domain of the specified physical partition (PPAR). showdomainstatus Displays the status of the current logical domain. showdualpowerfeed Displays the status of dual power feed mode. showemailreport Displays the settings data of the e-mail report. showenvironment Displays the intake-air temperature, temperature sensor information, voltage sensor information, and fan rotation information of the system. showfru Displays the contents of settings regarding the hardware devices. showhardconf Displays the information of the Field Replaceable Unit (FRU) mounted on the server. showhostname Displays the host names set in the master chassis and chassis whose XSCFs are standby. showhsmode Displays the setting of the high speed mode of the CPU. showhttps Displays the status of the HTTPS service set in the XSCF network. showinterimpermit Displays the status and information about CPU Activation Interim Permit. showinterimpermitusage Displays information about CPU Activations and CPU core resources. showldap Display the Lightweight Directory Access Protocol (LDAP) configuration for the Service Processor. showldapssl Show LDAP over SSL configuration and messages. showlocator Displays the status of the CHECK LED on the operation panel. showloginlockout Displays the time set in the lockout function of the user account. showlogs Displays the specified log. showlookup Display the configuration for authentication and privileges lookup.
+showconsolepath Displays the information of the domain console that is currently connected to the physical partition (PPAR). showdate Displays the date and time of the XSCF clock. showdateinfo Displays the dates and times of the XSCF and logical domains. showdateoffset Displays the difference between the system time and the time of each physical partition (PPAR). showdomainconfig Displays the configuration information of the logical domain of the specified physical partition (PPAR). showdomainstatus Displays the status of the current logical domain. showdualpowerfeed Displays the status of dual power feed mode. showemailreport Displays the settings data of the e-mail report. showenvironment Displays the intake-air temperature, temperature sensor information, voltage sensor information, and fan rotation information of the system. showfru Displays the contents of settings regarding the hardware devices. showhardconf Displays the information of the Field Replaceable Unit (FRU) mounted on the server. showhostname Displays the host names set in the master chassis and chassis whose XSCFs are standby. showhsmode Displays the setting of the high speed mode of the CPU. showhttps Displays the status of the HTTPS service set in the XSCF network. showhwproperty Displays the hardware property settings. showinterimpermit Displays the status and information about CPU Activation Interim Permit. showinterimpermitusage Displays information about CPU Activations and CPU core resources. showldap Display the Lightweight Directory Access Protocol (LDAP) configuration for the Service Processor. showldapssl Show LDAP over SSL configuration and messages.

+showlocator Displays the status of the CHECK LED on the

+operation panel.

+showloginlockout Displays the time set in the lockout function of the user account.

+showlogs Displays the specified log.

+showlookup Display the configuration for authentication and

+privileges lookup.